Welcome back to ACE Charter High School, Home of the Flying Aces! A special welcome to the new Freshmen Class of 2025!

-Four Year Planning for 9th-11th Grade: This fall the Ms. Ochoa will meet with all 10th and 11th grade students to create or adjust their personal Four-year Plan.
-I will also meet with the 9th graders.
+Four Year Planning for 9th-11th Grade: This fall the Ms. Ochoa will meet with all 9th, 10th and 11th grade students virtually to create or adjust their personal Four-year Plan.
 This is designed to assist students in determining what courses to take, what sequence should be followed, what classes are required to be college eligible, and to help plan for goals after graduating from high school, even if college is not an option.

 Free/Reduced Lunch Program: We encourage all students who qualify financially to register for the Free/Reduced Lunch Program.
 In addition to helping students afford lunch, this program qualifies students for other need based programs such as fee waivers for ACT tests, SAT tests, AP tests and college application costs.
 Students must re-apply for this program each year as last year’s eligibility will expire in September.